zopieux/lgtv-tbc/README.md

    ```

 1. Create a self-signed certificate for the poisoned domains.
 It will be invalid, since you obviously cannot emit
    genuine certificates for LG-controlled domains.
-If you do, please ask your management to stop creating privacy-invading
+If *you* can, please ask your management to stop creating privacy-invading
    walled gardens and allow people who buy LG TVs to use them as they see fit.
    We're lucky here as webOS *does not validate the certificate* for these particular start-up requests, allowing us
    to intercept and replace the replies.